-- 1. Affordable Housing Developer Must be an employee of an affordable housing developer with projects in Contra Costa County. - Behavioral Health Representative Must be an employee of an agency providing behavioral health services in Contra Costa County (i.e., peer support, clinician, system-level behavioral health planner, etc.) with experience impacting behavioral health policy, decision-making, and/or funding. - City Government Seat Must be an employee of a city or town located in Contra Costa County.
+- 1. Affordable Housing Developer Must work for an affordable housing developer. - 2.
+Behavioral Health Representative Must work in the behavioral health field in Contra Costa County (i.e., peer support, clinician, system-level behavioral health planner, etc.) with experience impacting behavioral health policy, decision-making, and/or funding. - City Government Seat Must be an employee of a city or town located in Contra Costa County.
 This seat is not open to representatives elected to positions in Contra Costa County. - 4.
-CoC/ESG Program Grantee Must be an employee of an agency receiving Continuum of Care and/or Emergency Solutions Grant funding in Contra Costa County, including agencies that are providing housing and/or services to survivors of domestic violence. - 5.
-Community Member Seat Must live or work in Contra Costa County. - 6.
-Lived Experience Advisor #1 Must have current or past experience of homelessness in Contra Costa County. - 7.
+CoC/ESG Program Grantee Must work with an agency receiving Continuum of Care and/or Emergency Solutions Grant funding in Contra Costa, including agencies that are providing housing and/or services to survivors of domestic violence. - 5.
+Community Member Seat Must live or work in Contra Costa County. - Lived Experience Advisor #1 Must have current or past experience of homelessness in Contra Costa County. - 7.
 Lived Experience Advisor #2 Must have current or past experience of homelessness in Contra Costa County. - 8.
-Education Services Representative Must be an employee of an agency providing K-12 educational services to individuals experiencing homelessness in Contra Costa County. - 9.
-Federal Homeless and Housing Funding Administrator Representative Must be an employee of an agency in Contra Costa County that administers federal funding for homelessness and/or housing programs. - 10.
-Employment and Human Services Department (EHSD) Representative Must be an employee of the Contra Costa Employment and Human Services Department. - 11.
-Faith Community Representative Must be an employee, volunteer, or congregant of a faith community in Contra Costa County. - 12.
-Health Care Representative Must be an employee for an agency providing health care services in Contra Costa County. - 13.
-Homeless Service Provider Must work for an agency providing housing and/or services to individuals experiencing homelessness in Contra Costa County, which can include those who are also fleeing domestic violence. - 14.
+Education Services Representative Must work for an agency providing K-12 educational services to individuals experiencing homelessness in Contra Costa County. - Federal Homeless and Housing Funding Administrator Representative Must work for an agency in Contra Costa County that administers federal funding for homelessness and/or housing programs. - 10.
+Employment and Human Services Department (EHSD) Representative Must work for the Contra Costa Employment and Human Services Department. - 11.
+Faith Community Representative Must have substantial experience as an employee, volunteer, or congregant of the County faith community. - 12.
+Health Care Representative Must have substantial experience with the Contra Costa County health care system. - 13.
+Homeless Service Provider Must work for an agency providing housing and/or services to individuals experiencing homelessness in Contra Costa County, including those who are also fleeing domestic violence. - 14.
 Public Housing Authority Must be an employee of a Housing Authority in Contra Costa County. - 15.
-Public Safety Representative Must be an employee of a public safety agency in Contra
+Public Safety Representative Must have substantial experience in the public safety field in Contra Costa County. - 16.
+Reentry Services Representative Must have substantial experience in the reentry field in